AbelBerhanu1/HTML-Assignments/README.md

 ## 🎵 Features

-- Audio players for "Chamber of Reflection" and "My Kind of Woman"
+- Audio players for "Chamber of Reflection", "Another One", and "My Kind of Woman"
 - Music videos and live performances
 - Discography table with chart positions
 - Booking contact form